plamber/plamber.github.io/_posts/2019-10-25-Describe-Your-Custom-Connector-With-An-Swagger.md

 You can further change the definition if required and the save the connector.
 The rest works the same as described in the [previous post](/Create-Custom-Connector-That-Accesses-An-Anonymous-REST-API).

 ## Conclusion
-In this post we saw that you can leverage the OpenAPI definition of your REST APIs to create a custom connector in Microsoft Flow.
+In this post we saw that you can leverage the OpenAPI definition of your REST APIs to create a custom connector in Power Automation.
 This approach will not only improve the documentation for your endpoints, it also speeds up the creation of the custom connectors.